GoodFaithParadigm8/constitution/index.md

 ## ARTICLE 12
 ### SECTION 12.1
 - Parliamentary Authority
 	- All business of the society shall be conducted under Roberts Rules of Order (Revised).
-Protested business will not become binding until ruled upon by the Sergeant-at-arms.
+Protested business will not become binding until ruled upon by the Secretary.

 > Written with ❤️ by GoodFaithParadigm